top of page

 We LOVE what we do.

-With a primary focus on veterans with Post-Traumatic Stress (PTS), Paws 4 Liberty carefully screens, trains, and matches service dogs with qualifying veterans at no cost to the recipient within the Palm Beach County and surrounding areas.
+With a primary focus on veterans with Post-Traumatic Stress (PTS), Paws 4 Liberty carefully screens, trains, and matches service dogs with qualifying disabled veterans at no cost to the recipient.
 While some service dog organizations have their own breeding program, Paws 4 Liberty does not breed dogs.
 All the organization’s service dogs come from local animal shelters, rescue groups or are donated to the organization.

 bottom of page